Hdz2001/Website/README.md

 # **My First Website**

 ## **Purpose**:
-* Use simple HTML concept to make my website introducing myself
+* Use simple HTML concept to make a website introducing myself

 ## **Plans**:
 * Will add more pictures and more works to it as time passes